An illustration of a uterus holding balancing scales against a light blue background.

 This story was originally published August 5, 2022.
 It has been updated with new information.

 When Roe v.
-Wade, the federal abortion rights guarantee, was overturned in late June, several states across the country were expected to implement abortion bans almost immediately through “trigger laws” set to take effect in Roe’s absence.
-But in some states—including Wyoming, North Dakota, South Carolina, Ohio, Indiana, and Utah—abortion rights advocates and providers have brought legal challenges that have temporarily limited abortion bans or paused their implementation.
-Abortion rights have prevailed so far in states like Michigan and Kansas.
-In Michigan, residents voted to support a ballot measure that guaranteed a right to abortion in the state’s constitution.
-And in Kansas, voters rejected an amendment that would have removed the right to abortion from the state’s constitution and allowed lawmakers to restrict or ban abortion.
+Wade, the federal abortion rights guarantee, was overturned in the summer of 2022, several states across the country were expected to implement abortion bans almost immediately through “trigger laws” set to take effect in Roe’s absence.
+But in some states—including Wyoming and Iowa—abortion rights advocates and providers brought on legal challenges that have temporarily paused or limited the implementation of abortion bans or restrictions.

-With a number of legal challenges still pending, it can be hard to keep track of what’s happening in your state in regard to abortion rights.
+Overall, it can be hard to keep track of what’s happening in your state with regard to abortion rights.
 Below, we’ve outlined what you need to know and where to look for the latest information about the laws where you live.

 Why is everything changing so fast?